Warlord Era: South

-The southern provinces of China were notably against the Beiyang government in the north, having resisted the restoration of monarchy by Yuan Shikai and the subsequent government in Peking after his death.
-Sun Yat-sen along with other southern leaders had formed a government in Guangzhou to resist the rule of the Beiyang warlords, and the Guangzhou government came to be known as part of the Constitutional Protection War.
+The southern provinces of China were notably against the Beiyang government in the north, having resisted the restoration of the monarchy by Yuan Shikai and the subsequent government in Peking after his death.
+Sun Yat-sen, along with other southern leaders, had formed a government in Guangzhou to resist the rule of the Beiyang warlords, and the Guangzhou government came to be known as part of the Constitutional Protection War.

 Sun Yat-sen and "Constitutional protection" military junta in Guangzhou (1917–1922)

-In September Sun was named generalissimo of the military government with the purpose of protecting the provisional constitution of 1912.
+In September, Sun was named generalissimo of the military government with the purpose of protecting the provisional constitution of 1912.
 The southern warlords assisted his regime solely to legitimize their fiefdoms and challenge Beijing.
 In a bid for international recognition, they also declared war against the Central Powers but failed to garner any recognition.
-In July 1918 southern militarists thought Sun was given too much power and forced him to join a governing committee.
+In July 1918, southern militarists thought Sun was given too much power and forced him to join a governing committee.
 Continual interference forced Sun into self-imposed exile.
 While away, he recreated the Chinese Nationalist Party, or Kuomintang.
 With the help of KMT Gen. Chen Jiongming, committee members Gen. Cen Chunxuan, Adm.
-Lin Baoyi and Gen. Lu Rongting were expelled in the 1920 Guangdong–Guangxi War.
-In May 1921 Sun was elected "extraordinary president" by a rump parliament despite protests by Chen and Tang Shaoyi, who complained of its unconstitutionality.
+Lin Baoyi, and Gen. Lu Rongting were expelled in the 1920 Guangdong–Guangxi War.
+In May 1921, Sun was elected "extraordinary president" by a rump parliament despite protests by Chen and Tang Shaoyi, who complained of its unconstitutionality.
 Tang left while Chen plotted with the Zhili clique to overthrow Sun in June 1922 in return for recognition of his governorship over Guangdong.

 Reorganization of military junta in Guangzhou (1923–1925)

-After Chen was driven out of Guangzhou, Sun returned again to assume leadership in March 1923.
+After Chen was driven out of Guangzhou, Sun returned to assume leadership in March 1923.
 The party was reorganized along Leninist democratic centralism, and the alliance with the Chinese Communist Party (CCP) came to be known as First United Front.
 The Guangzhou government focused on training new officers through the newly created Whampoa Military Academy.
-In 1924, the Zhilii clique fell out of power, and Sun travelled to Beiping to negotiate terms of reunification with leaders from Guominjun, Fengtian and Anhui clique.
+In 1924, the Zhilii clique fell out of power, and Sun travelled to Beiping to negotiate terms of reunification with leaders from Guominjun, Fengtian, and Anhui clique.
 He was unable to secure the terms as he died in March 1925 from illness.
 Power struggles within the KMT ensued after the death of Sun.
 The Yunnan–Guangxi War broke out as Tang Jiyao tried to claim party leadership.
-In the north, there were struggles led by Guominjun against Fengtian-Zhili alliance from November 1925 to April 1926.
+In the north, there were struggles led by Guominjun against the Fengtian-Zhili alliance from November 1925 to April 1926.
 The defeat of Guominjun ended their reign in Beiping.